jammastergirish/India2019Elections/README.md

-# India2019Elections
+# India 2019 Elections

 ## scrape.php
-A quick PHP script to gather Indian election results by constituency written on May 23, 2019, as results came out.
+A PHP script to gather Indian election results by constituency written on May 23, 2019, as results came out.
 This will generate results.tsv.

 ## results.html
 A quick D3 map showing results and some information onMouseOver.